Media resources

 Press releases

-UNOS strengthens leadership team
+UNOS expands leadership team

 Organ transplants are increasing

-- 2023: More than 46,000 organ transplants performed and total kidney transplants exceeded 27,000
+- 2025: More than 49,000 organ transplants performed

 - 2022: U.S. surpassed historic milestone of 1 million transplants